mit212/lab5_2024/README.md

 Wire the ToF sensor onto your breadboard.
 We will be using the I2C protocol.

-If you are using the VL6180X (green board), refer to [this Adafruit page](https://learn.adafruit.com/adafruit-vl6180x-time-of-flight-micro-lidar-distance-sensor-breakout/wiring-and-test#wiring-3060229) as an example.
+If you are using the VL6180X, refer to [this Adafruit page](https://learn.adafruit.com/adafruit-vl6180x-time-of-flight-micro-lidar-distance-sensor-breakout/wiring-and-test#wiring-3060229) as an example.

-If you are using the VL53L0X (black board), refer to [this Adafruit page](https://learn.adafruit.com/adafruit-vl53l0x-micro-lidar-distance-sensor-breakout/arduino-code#step-2593375) as an example.
+If you are using the VL53L0X, refer to [this Adafruit page](https://learn.adafruit.com/adafruit-vl53l0x-micro-lidar-distance-sensor-breakout/arduino-code#step-2593375) as an example.

 #### 2.3.2 Coding

 Fill in `test_sensors/tof_test.cpp` with test code to read your time-of-flight sensor.
 Similar to the button, you will have to import the ToF library and refer to the demo code.

-If you are using the VL6180X (green board), refer to [this Adafruit page](https://learn.adafruit.com/adafruit-vl6180x-time-of-flight-micro-lidar-distance-sensor-breakout/wiring-and-test#install-adafruit-vl6180x-2980766) as an example.
+If you are using the VL6180X, refer to [this Adafruit page](https://learn.adafruit.com/adafruit-vl6180x-time-of-flight-micro-lidar-distance-sensor-breakout/wiring-and-test#install-adafruit-vl6180x-2980766) as an example.
 The name of the library is `Adafruit_VL6180X`, and the demo code is called `vl6180x`.

-If you are using the VL53L0X (black board), refer to [this Adafruit page](https://learn.adafruit.com/adafruit-vl53l0x-micro-lidar-distance-sensor-breakout/arduino-code#download-adafruit-vl53l0x-2593377) as an example.
+If you are using the VL53L0X, refer to [this Adafruit page](https://learn.adafruit.com/adafruit-vl53l0x-micro-lidar-distance-sensor-breakout/arduino-code#download-adafruit-vl53l0x-2593377) as an example.
 The name of the library is `Adafruit_VL53L0X`, and the demo code is called `vl53l0x`.

 ### 2.4 IMU